-What measures and operational controls

-were in place to prevent and/or detect an

-incident of this nature occurring?

-Please provide the name and job title of

-the individual who was responsible for the

-breach.
+Please describe the incident in as much detail as possible.
+When did the incident happen? (time and date) How did the incident happen?
+If there has been a delay in reporting the incident please explain your reason(s) for this.
+What measures and operational controls were in place to prevent and/or detect an incident of this nature occurring?
+Please provide the name and job title of the individual who was responsible for the breach.

 Personal data placed at risk

 What, if any, personal data has been

 placed at risk?
 Please specify if any

-financial or personal sensitive data has
+financial or personal sensitive data

-been affected and provide details of the
+has been affected and provide

-extent.
+details of the extent.

-How many individuals does the data relate
+How many individuals does the data

-to?
+relate to?

-Have the affected individuals been made
+Have the affected individuals been

-aware that an incident has occurred?

-aware that an incident has occurred:
+made aware that an incident has

+occurred?

 What are the potential risks,

-consequences and adverse effects on
+consequences and adverse effects 9

-those individuals?
+on those individuals?

 Have any of the affected individuals

-complained about the incident and if so,
+complained about the incident and if

-what action has been taken?
+so, what action has been taken?

+Coj mac dottom mac boom content

 Containment and Recovery

-Has any action been taken to

-minimise/mitigate the effect on the affected
+Has any action been taken to minimise/mitigate the effect on the affected individual(s)?

-individual(s)?
 If so, please provide details.

-Lies the information placed at violance

-Has the information placed at risk now

-been recovered?
-If so, please provide

-details of how and when this occurred.

-Have any steps been taken to prevent a

-recurrence of this incident?
-If so, please
+Has the information placed at risk now been recovered?
+If so, please provide details of how and when this occurred. • Have any steps been taken to prevent a recurrence of this incident?
+If so, please provide details.

-provide details.

-•

 Who have you informed about the incident, both internal and external?
-For example, in the event of theft, have the Police been informed and do you have a crime
+For example, in the event of theft, have the Police been informed and do you have a crime number?

-number?

 Training and guidance

-Training and guidance

-Please confirm that all employees involved with the incident have successfully completed the Council's mandatory GDPR training?
+Please confirm that all employees involved with the incident have

+successfully completed the

+Council's mandatory GDPR

+training?

-Has any additional Information Governance training been provided?
+Has any additional Information

+Governance training been provided?

 If so, please provide details.

-Has any specific detailed operational guidance been developed and provided to staff on handling information, including the use of Council IT equipment?
-If so, please provide details.
+Has any specific detailed

+operational guidance been

+developed and provided to staff on

+handling information, including the

+use of Council IT equipment?
+If so,

+please provide details.

 Previous information incidents

-Have you (your department/team) reported any previous information incidents in the last year?
+Have you (your department/team)

+reported any previous information

+incidents in the last year?

-If the answer is yes, please provide brief details.
+If the answer is yes, please provide

-Investigation

-Have you asked any questions to

-determine the circumstances leading to

-the loss of information?
-If so, please provide details.

-provide details.
+brief details.